shaylipatel/DevOps-Course-Starter/README.md

 $ cp .env.template .env  # (first time only)
 ```

-As we will be using the Trello API, add the requests library to your list of poetry dependencies in pyproject.toml by running:

-'''bash
- $ poetry add requests
-'''
-poetry
 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.

 ## Setting up Trello and configuring API token